Vincent Black Lightning: Development

 Vincent-HRD began motorcycle production in 1928 and were well established after World War II when they launched the 1000 cc Black Lightning.
 This was a production version of the Black Lightning which held the motorcycle land-speed record, with a similar engine specification.

-Available to order, a standard Black Lightning was supplied in racing trim with magnesium alloy components, special racing tyres on alloy rims, rear-set foot controls, a solo seat and aluminium mudguards.
+Available to order, a standard Black Lightning was supplied in racing trim with magnesium alloy components, special racing tires on alloy rims, rear-set foot controls, a solo seat and aluminium mudguards.
 This reduced the Lightning's weight to 380 lb.
 The 998 cc air-cooled OHV pushrod V-twin specifications were always based on standard parts but upgraded with higher-performance racing equipment.
 The Black Lightning had higher-strength connecting rods, larger inlet ports, polished rocker gear, steel idler gears, racing carburettors, and a manual-advance magneto, and was available with compression ratios between 6.8:1 and 12.5:1.
 This resulted in 70 bhp and a top speed of 150 mph.
 Only 31 Black Lightnings were built before production ended in 1952 because of Vincent's financial problems.